Stuycs-K/final-project-8-glickd-moj/WORKLOG.md

 ### 5/27

 realized a lot of the math was unnecessary because of the rotate function, still need to figure out why rotate doesn't work

+### 5/29

+fixed translation and rotation problem, the seven placeholders for cards displays correctly in semi circle